TOWN OF OCEAN CITY

 PLANNING AND COMMUNITY DEVELOPMENT DIVISION

-There are currently 12 full-time employees in these two divisions.
-In FY 09, there were 15.
+The number of full-time employees was increased from twelve to thirteen in FY 22 with the addition of a third Building Inspector position.
 A part-time Office Associate position was converted to full-time in the FY 18 budget.
-A step increase has been included effective January 1, 2021 for full-time employees.
-Full-Time salaries decrease $43,085 as long-term employees retired in FY 19.
-A part-time building inspector has been funded for eighteen weeks.
-Conversion of this position to full-time was requested, but not funded.
+A step increase has been included effective January 1, 2022 for full-time employees.
+Full-Time salaries increase $34,237, which reflects the addition of a Building Inspector position.
+The cost of the additional position is partially offset by the retirement of a long-term employee.
+A part- time building inspector has been funded for eighteen weeks.
 Part-time Boardwalk enforcement has been included for eight hours/week for twelve weeks.
-A seasonal planning intern has been budgeted to assist with the nuisance flood plan.
-Group insurance and the allocation for pension increase for this division, while the allocations for retiree health, worker’s compensation and unemployment decrease.
+Group insurance and the allocation for retiree health increase for this division, while the allocations for retirement and worker’s compensation decrease.
+Benefits have been included for the additional full-time position.

 CHANGES IN OPERATIONS: